-I released a free scalloped apron in my shop here (join my facebook group for your free code) and realized it would be so simple to make it button on instead of tie.
+I released a free scalloped apron in my shop here and realized it would be so simple to make it button on instead of tie.
 My daughter doesn’t like ties in the back because they’re uncomfortable, so she requested that her apron button like this one and this one.

 In fact, I used the same fabric for this apron as I did in 2013 when I made my very first apron dress.
 It’s always fun to revisit an idea.